Point Loma, San Diego: Government

 The Point Loma community is part of the city of San Diego.
 On the San Diego City Council it is part of District 2, currently represented by Jennifer Campbell.
-In the Government of San Diego County, Point Loma is divided between District 1 and District 4.
+In the government of San Diego County, Point Loma is divided between District 1 and District 4.
 In the California state legislature it is part of Assembly District 78, currently represented by assembly member Todd Gloria and Senate District 39, represented by Senator Toni Atkins.
 At the federal level it is part of the 52nd Congressional District and is represented by Congressman Scott Peters.

 Some portions of the Point Loma peninsula are not under the jurisdiction of the city, including the federal and military lands as well as the bayside tidelands governed by the Port of San Diego.
 Approximately 60% of the Point Loma community is included in the Coastal Zone and is subject to regulation by the California Coastal Commission.

 The Peninsula Community Planning Board is an advisory board which makes recommendations to the city on planning, land use, and similar matters for the Point Loma area.
 There are separate planning boards for Ocean Beach and the Midway area.

 Education

 Point Loma has several public, charter, and private schools at the elementary, middle, and high school levels, as well as multiple private preschools, an adult school and a university.
-Point Loma's public schools are part of the San Diego Unified School District.
+Point Loma's public schools are part of San Diego Unified School District.
 Neighborhood public schools include Point Loma High School, two middle schools, and seven elementary schools.
-There is also a public charter school campus in the Liberty Station area which encompasses three high schools, two middle schools, and one elementary school, collectively known as High Tech High.
+There is also a public charter school campus in the Liberty Station area which encompasses three high schools, two middle schools, and two elementary schools, collectively known as High Tech High.
 Point Loma educational facilities also include a K-12 religious school, a religious elementary/middle school, and a private elementary/middle school.

 Post-secondary education is offered at Point Loma Nazarene University, a Christian liberal arts college whose ocean-view campus was once the home of the Theosophical Society.
 The Peninsula also has a branch campus of the San Diego Community College District.